Education in Gjilan: Secondary education

 The higher secondary education is categorized in professional and general education and predominantly lasts around 3–4 years conditional on the educational curriculum that is planned by Kosovo's Ministry of Education.
 This level of education is not mandatory but nevertheless highly encouraged as it prepares students to pursue university or post-secondary studies.

 As of 2018, there were nine secondary schools with 5,650 students of which 5,449 were Albanians and the rest minority groups.

 Universities

 Higher Education is available in different educational institutions, both in public or private institutions where students are offered an Associate Degree, Bachelor's Degree, Master's degree and PhD.

 Various changes have been made so that higher education institutions adapt to European standards.
 The Ministry of Education, Science, and Technology has created the Kosovo Accreditation Agency (KAA) according to Kosovo's law on high education for the aim of assessing the appropriate quality in the higher education private and public institutions.

-The Public University "Kadri Zeka" is located in Gjilan.
+The Public University of Gjilan "Kadri Zeka" is located in Gjilan.
 It opened on 1 October 2013.

 The Kosovo Education system follows the International Standard Classification of Education: